Skip to content

 WARNING

-The uniqueness is based on the classname, which has its own limitations.
+The uniqueness is based on a combination of the classname and the arguments, which has its own limitations.
 If you find that you need some other way of referencing the job, for example by an arbitrary id or some kind of content hash, you will have to implement that yourself.

 Stopping Recurring Jobs